salvolpe/REDHotOMOP/README.md

 ## Redmatch (TBD)
 * Redmatch relies on a Docker image to install, including the usage of docker-compose.
 * After running `mvn clean verify` as specified in the README, be sure to do the following:
-  * Change the host/port number from 8080 to something else (e.g. 8081, 8082, etc.) in the following files
-    * redmatch/ui/.env – REACT_APP_REDMATCH_URL='http://localhost:8082'
   * If `docker-compose up -d` gives you an error similar to the one below, be sure to append `sudo` before `docker-compose`
     ```
      => ERROR [internal] load metadata for docker.io/jboss/keycloak:latest                                                                                                              0.2s